Why Do I Feel Guilty After Sex? My Christian Upbringing, That’s Why

 On the other hand, the biblical women who were offered to me as role models were obedient, devout and chaste.
 Virtuous women in the Bible improve the lives of their husbands and are patient when it comes to their deviances and desires.

 Without realizing it, I grew up with the subconscious belief that chastity and purity are synonymous with female virtue.
+It paved the way for me to feel guilty after sex.

 For various reasons, I turned my back on religion at the age of 15.
 I naively convinced myself that I had become a new woman and that, now that I no longer had a faith, I would leave the more dogmatic and judgmental aspects of the Christian church far behind me.
 I grew up, actively educated myself about feminism, and gradually became more outspoken about women’s rights to enjoy sexual autonomy.